Project File Options#

 extensions#

-File extensions which will be read by FORD for documentation.
-Each extension must be on its own line.
+List of file extensions (without the dot) which will be read by FORD for documentation.
 These extensions are only for free-form code; see fixed_extensions for fixed-form extensions. (default: f90, f95, f03, f08, f15, F90, F95, F03, F08, F15)

 extra_filetypes#